luontola/tdd-mooc/data/1-tdd.md

 <recommended-reading>

-- [Direct and Indirect Effects of TDD](http://blog.orfjackal.net/2010/04/direct-and-indirect-effects-of-tdd.html) - how TDD's design feedback mechanism works and why pain is good
+- [Direct and Indirect Effects of TDD](http://blog.orfjackal.net/2010/04/direct-and-indirect-effects-of-tdd.html) - how TDD works as a _design feedback mechanism_ and why pain is good

 </recommended-reading>